zeroknowledgediscovery/zedwiki/notes/Statistical Power.md

 tistical test (the compliment of type II error) should be considered the prior sample size calculation.

-# power calculation against existing test wrt sensitivity or specificity
+# Power calculation against existing test wrt sensitivity or specificity

 At \\\(1-\beta\\\) power, and confidence \\\(\alpha\\\), we have: